The Simple Truth About Tithing

 Paul wasn’t even speaking this as a commandment.
 He simply wanted these brothers and sisters to prove their love by their generosity and experience the blessing of being a partaker in the ministry.
 2 Corinthians 8:8 says, “I am not speaking this as a command, but as proving through the earnestness of others the sincerity of your love also.”
 He wasn’t setting up a law for giving or using psychological manipulation tactics like we see today.
-Although the poor Christians in Jerusalem were suffering greatly, Paul's written appeals to give never seek to vividly paint a picture of the extent of their circumstances.
-In all he says, there appears next to nothing that draws upon the natural sympathies.
+Although the poor Christians in Jerusalem were suffering greatly, Paul's written appeal to the Corinthians never seeks to paint a vivid picture of their circumstances.
+In all he says, there appears next to nothing that draws upon the natural sympathies that arise when we hear about person in need.
 This is a good example to follow.
 The apostles never played on the emotions, but rather they appealed to reason and simply stated what the need was.
 They trusted in God, not in money.
 Regarding this matter, A.W.
 Tozer once said this:

 “The economic squeeze is not unknown in religious circles and has always been the devil’s own device whether used by a church board to bring a bold pastor to time or by denominational leaders to force a local church into line.
 Such abuses are possible only because we have allowed ourselves to get entangled in unscriptural methods of church financing.
 The point I am trying to make here is that while money has a proper place in the total life of the church militant, the tendency is to attach to it an importance that is far greater than is biblically sound or morally right.
 The average church has so established itself organizationally and financially that God is simply not necessary to it.
 So entrenched is its authority and so stable are the religious habits of its members that God could withdraw Himself completely from it and it could run on for years on its own momentum”-A.W.
 Tozer.